-Lawyer: Mom remorseful in baby death
+Lawyer: Mom remorseful over newborn’s death in garage

 An Eastpointe woman charged with murder after her newborn baby’s body was discovered at a recycling center is “very remorseful” about the boy’s death, her attorney said Friday.